Now this is not the end. It is not even the beginning of the end. It’s…er…?

 The following 1950 map reveals the extent of bomb damage in Millwall.
 The highlighted areas show completely derelict land or destroyed buildings.
 Close to one third of the housing stock was lost to the bombing during WWII – a high proportion by even East End levels.

-After the war, the LCC embarked on a permanent housing programme as prescribed in the 1943 Administrative County of London Development Plan, which included the statement:
+After the war, the Poplar Borough Council and LCC embarked on a permanent housing programme, which was in large part steered by the 1943 Administrative County of London Development Plan, which included the statement:

 The decentralisation area [which included Poplar] comprises those parts of London which, because of obsolescence, congestion, bomb damage and lack of repairs, are considered to be ready for comprehensive redevelopment.
 Even though there may be in these areas a number of dwellings which are not yet sufficiently decayed as to appear to warrant immediate demolition, we consider it would be wrong from social, practical, and economic points of view, to redevelop obsolete areas in any way other than comprehensively.
 The retention of a relatively small number of dwellings – excepting perhaps as temporary quarters during the transitional stage while rebuilding takes place – because they have not reached acute slum condition, would obstruct proper and economic redevelopment of the whole district, and would tend to lessen the advantages and amenities of the new dwellings.